VALDOM-PROJET-TRANSVERSE-2020/sanou-ghomsi-project/README.md

 This project includes following steps:
-1. Find a notebook corresponding to the criteria requested on Kaggle We have chosen the notebook (Pneumonia detection based on Chest X-Ray images on imbalanced data using DL) in the following link: https://www.kaggle.com/michalbrezk/x-ray-pneumonia-cnn-tensorflow-2-0-keras-94
+1. Find a notebook corresponding to the criteria requested on Kaggle We have chosen the notebook in the following link: https://www.kaggle.com/michalbrezk/x-ray-pneumonia-cnn-tensorflow-2-0-keras-94
  <br/>The corresponding dataset is in the following link:
  https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia